jmars319/midway-music-hall-react/docs/DEPLOYMENT_GUIDE.md

 > PageSpeed posture is documented in `PAGESPEED_TRADEOFFS.md`; treat those decisions as locked unless leadership explicitly revisits them.

 > **Canonical Notice:** This file is the single source of truth for deployments. `DEPLOY.md`, `DEPLOY_SMOKE_TEST.md`, and other historical docs remain for reference but are marked legacy—always start here.
+>
+> 👉 Need the short version?
+See **`OPS_CHECKLIST.md`** for the operator notes, verification commands, phpMyAdmin migration reminder, and smoke checks, then return here for full context.

 The live stack is GoDaddy shared hosting (Apache/PHP) behind Cloudflare SSL.
 The production docroot is `public_html/midwaymusichall.net/`.
 Our React SPA lives at the root, and the PHP API is served from `/api`.